peakvisor/panorama/README.md

 panorama -i er_panorama.jpg -o cube_faces.jpg -r 4096

-# Hot to build the panorama converter
+# How to build the panorama converter

 Clone the repository with:
 git clone